 A ghost policy covers no one and provides no benefits.
 It only provides proof of workers’ comp insurance to fulfill the terms of a contract or meet your state’s business insurance requirements.

-A ghost policy is an inexpensive option for solo business owners who need to provide proof of workers’ comp insurance.
+A ghost policy is an inexpensive option for solo business owners who need to provide proof of workers’ comp insurance as a legal or contractual obligation.

 Typically, workers’ compensation costs are based on your payroll.
-However, if you’re signing up for a ghost policy, your qualifying payroll is $0 — keeping your premium extremely low.
+However, if you’re signing up for a ghost policy, your qualifying payroll is zero dollars, keeping your premium extremely low.

-Instead, your insurance company will charge you a minimum premium for a ghost policy — typically between $1,000 and $2,000 annually.
+Instead, your insurance company will charge you a minimum premium for a ghost policy—typically between $750 and $1,200 annually.

-Because of the constantly changing nature of small business insurance requirements, it is recommended to actually carry a workers' comp policy rather than a ghost policy.
+Because of the constantly changing nature of small business insurance requirements, it’s always better to carry a workers' comp policy rather than a ghost policy.

 Not only will the actual policy protect you and your employees, but it will ensure total compliance should laws and regulations around ghost policies suddenly change in your state or region.